-All right, so you’re thinking about moving to Denver and you want to know what are the positives and what things very concerned about living here.
+All right, so you’re thinking about moving to Denver and you want to know what are the positives and what things are very concerning about living in Denver.
 I’m going to walk you through the pros and the cons of living in the Mile High City.
 One of them will blow your mind.
 And the last one, it could freaking kill you.

 Denver, the capital of Colorado, is an American metropolis dating to the Old West era.
 Today, it is one of America’s hottest cities to live and play in and a great place to visit.

 The city comes with a seriously stunning backdrop of the Rocky Mountains to the west of it and High Plains to its east, sitting in the South Platte River Valley.